redis/redis/CONTRIBUTING.md

 1. If it is a major feature or a semantical change, please don't start coding straight away: if your feature is not a conceptual fit you'll lose a lot of time writing the code without any reason.
-Start by posting in the mailing list and creating an issue at Github with the description of, exactly, what you want to accomplish and why.
+Start by posting in the mailing list and creating an issue at GitHub with the description of, exactly, what you want to accomplish and why.
 Use cases are important for features to be accepted.
 Here you'll see if there is consensus about your idea.